Amid pandemic, Pacific islands work to offset food shortages

 Amid pandemic, Pacific islands work to offset food shortagesNew

-JAKARTA, Indonesia (AP) — Many Pacific island countries and territories have had few confirmed cases of COVID-19, but the pandemic has compounded the region’s food issues.
+JAKARTA, Indonesia (AP) — The coronavirus pandemic has worsened food supply issues for Pacific island countries and territories that otherwise have been mostly untouched by COVID-19.
 The isolated islands have little arable land and rely on food imports.
-The disruption to the supply chain has sent food prices soaring.
-In response, some governments have extended fishing seasons, expanded indigenous food gathering lessons and bolstered seed distribution programs that allow residents greater self-reliance.
-The programs also help decrease the amount of highly processed imported foods that contribute to high rates of obesity, noncommunicable disease and undernutrition.
+Prices of those products have soared.
+Some governments have tried to offset the shortages by allowing more fishing, teaching more people how to grow and gather food locally and distributing seeds.
+The efforts in the long term might make residents healthier by reducing their consumption of highly processed imported foods that contribute to high rates of obesity, noncommunicable disease and undernutrition.